 Sounds simple enough, but how does this play out in practice?
 Firstly, the way partners qualify for the Microsoft Cloud Partner Program is based on two criteria: Solutions partner designations and advanced specializations.
 Secondly, legacy incentives will phase out by Oct.
 1, 2023, meaning that all partners should take care to consider their options—including mergers, acquisitions and strategic partnerships—to mitigate any negative consequences.

 Solutions partner designations

-Doing away with Silver and Gold partner levels, Microsoft partners will soon be prompted to differentiate themselves in at least one of six solution areas.
+Doing away with Silver and Gold partner levels, Microsoft partners are now encouraged to differentiate themselves in at least one of six solution areas.
 Doing so will earn them a Solutions partner designation, which highlights a partner’s expertise for potential customers and qualifies them for relevant benefits and incentives.
-While existing competencies do match up with the new designations, partners will need to renew them once the program changes take effect in October.
+While existing competencies do match up with the new designations, partners will need to renew them once the program changes take full effect in October.